-I. along with other students have found this is pointless and unfair to only let the students leave half of the year.
+I, along with other students have found this is pointless and unfair to only let the students leave half of the year.

-Students with a seventh period lunch and an eighth period study that come with it.

-976 1076 1176h Many students look forward to senior year and the privileges hall spend 90 minutes in the school for no reason.
-Making a student sit in study hall for the first half of the vear and not the second half is unnecessary.
-I believe leaving privileges should be eligible for the entire vear.
+Students with a seventh period lunch and an eighth period study hall spend 90 minutes in the school for no reason.
+Making a student sit in study hall for the first half of the year and not the second half is unnecessary.
+I believe leaving privileges should be eligible for the entire year.